Personal Loan rates from 3.65%

-Extra repayments can reduce the principal amount you owe.
-This can reduce your future interest charges and bring you closer to exiting your loan early.
+Additional repayments can reduce the principal amount you owe.
+This may reduce your future interest charges, or the cost of the loan, and bring you closer to paying off your loan early.

 However, some lenders charge fees for making extra repayments or exiting a loan early.
-These fees are more common for fixed rate personal loans, though they sometimes appear on variable rate personal loans too.
-Before exit a personal loan early, make sure this won’t cost you more than you expect.
+These fees are more common for fixed rate loans, though they sometimes appear on variable rate loans too.
+Before you pay off a personal loan early, make sure this won’t cost you more than you expect.